jtburgess/indigo-TP-LInk/README.md

 # Indigo TP-Link

+Version 0.9.9 is now Python 3 compatible, and has been tested with Indigo 2022.1

 ## Overview

 This Indigo plugin is for TP-link Devices: plugs, power strips, wall switches, and smart light bulbs.
 The intent is